tagspaces/documentation/browsing-files.md

 An alternative way to move files into another folder is to drag its color coded file extension icon onto a folder on the **Folder navigation** widget on the left panel.
 When the folder lights up with a yellowish hue, just release the icon, and the file will be immediately moved into that folder.

-> **Hint.
-You can access subfolders of any folder displayed in the hierarchy, by clicking the black folder icon next to its name.
+> **Hint:** You can access subfolders of any folder displayed in the hierarchy, by clicking the black folder icon next to its name.
 For more details, refer to the [User interface -> Folder Navigation](userinterface.md#foldder-navigation) section.

 ![](/media/dragging-file-to-folder.png)